isurfer21/rmn2arbc/README.md

 It will ask you to enter a roman number.
 Then it converts the roman number into equivalent arabic number and show the result on the screen.
 Enjoy! 😊

+## Limitations

+- The app only supports roman numerals up to 3999.
+Larger numbers are not supported by the standard roman numeral system.
+- The app does not validate the input.
+Invalid or malformed roman numerals may produce unexpected results or errors.
+- The app does not handle exceptions or errors gracefully.
+If an error occurs, the app may crash or terminate abruptly.

 ## License

 This program is free and open source and licensed under [GNU General Public License](.\LICENSE).
 You can use it for any purpose, but please give credit to the original author.